IELTS Listening Section: Presentation, Structure And Band Scores

 If a question asks for a 2 word answer, make sure you only write 2 words.

 Finally, if you do finish answering the questions early – check your answers carefully as you might be able to spot a few spelling mistakes!

-If you’re still feeling nervous – remember that you can re-take the test as many times as you like and the best way of reducing your nerves is to do plenty of practise!
-You can do that on the GlobalExam website.
+If you’re still feeling nervous – remember that you can retake the test as many times as you like and that there is no fail mark.

 Besides, the best way of reducing your nerves is to do plenty of practice listening tests and GlobalExam’s website is here to help.

 Try Out GlobalExam Online to Get Top IELTS Test Results